Chalwk77/JeriCraftDocs/docs/features/Main.md

 LevelledMobs is a plugin that allows mobs to level up and become stronger as they kill players.
 See the link above for a full list of features.

+See our [LevelledMobs Guide](../guides/LevelledMobs.md) for more information on how to use LevelledMobs.

 ---

 8. ### [WorldGuard](https://enginehub.org/worldguard)